What Is The Average Trucking Insurance Cost Per Month?

 What Influences the Cost of Truck Insurance?

-For owner-operators with a permanent lease with a motor carrier, the average truck insurance cost is between $3,000 to $5,000 per year.
+How much is trucking insurance?
+Well, the simple answer is it can vary a lot.
+The average trucking insurance cost is between $3,000 to $5,000 per year for owner-operators with a permanent lease with a motor carrier.
 For owner-operators with their own authority, the cost of semi-truck insurance can be much higher — around $9,000 to 12,000 per truck per year.

 - The cost of your truck